Louis Riel: Execution

 The cap was pulled down, and while he was praying the trap was pulled.
 Death was not instantaneous.
-Louis Riel's pulse ceased four minutes after the trap-door fell and during that time the rope around his neck slowly strangled and choked him to death.
+Riel's pulse ceased four minutes after the trap-door fell and during that time the rope around his neck slowly strangled and choked him to death.
 The body was to have been interred inside the gallows' enclosure, and the grave was commenced, but an order came from the Lieutenant-Governor to hand the body over to Sheriff Chapleau which was accordingly done that night.

 Following the execution, Riel's body was returned to his mother's home in St. Vital, where it lay in state.
 On 12 December 1886, his remains were interred in the churchyard of the Saint-Boniface Cathedral following the celebration of a requiem mass.

 The trial and execution of Riel caused a bitter and prolonged reaction which convulsed Canadian politics for decades.
 The execution was both supported and opposed by the provinces.
 For example, conservative Ontario strongly supported Riel's execution, but Quebec was vehemently opposed to it.
 Francophones were upset Riel was hanged because they thought his execution was a symbol of Anglophone dominance of Canada.
 The Orange Irish Protestant element in Ontario had demanded the execution as the punishment for Riel's treason and his execution of Thomas Scott in 1870.
 In Quebec, the politician Honoré Mercier rose to power by mobilizing the opposition in 1886.